beckmx/g2/README.md

 ## Debugging

-You can debug the TinyG through JTAG using a SAMA-ICE adapter and the JLink tools.
+You can debug the TinyG through JTAG using a SAM-ICE adapter and the JLink tools.

 ### Installing JLink Tools